 our paralegal services, click

 What is a process

-A Process Server is a credible person, authorized by law and court
+A Process Server is a credible person appointed by a court official who

 divorce process, probate court process, etc. A Constable is a process

 server who may be either elected or appointed, who is required, under

 his/her commission, to perform the various duties of a constable when